yusufziyrek/blogApp-RestAPI/README.md

 ### BlogApp-RestAPI Documentation

 **Overview:**
 BlogApp-RestAPI is a RESTful API enabling users to interact with blog posts, comments, and likes.
-It allows comprehensive CRUD operations on users, posts, comments, and likes, offering a fully-featured blog experience with secure authentication and authorization.
+It allows comprehensive CRUD operations on users, posts, comments, and likes, offering a fully-featured blog experience with secure authentication, authorization, and email verification.

 ---